 7:00AM to 5:00PM

-Tree roots can slither into pipe cracks in search of water.
+The tree’s roots can slither into pipe cracks in search of water.
 Or they get entangled in underground pipes.
 And before you know it, you’ve got slow-draining sinks and gurgling toilets.
-And there’s suddenly inexplicable blockages, burst pipes, and decreased water pressure.
+And there are suddenly inexplicable blockages, burst pipes, and decreased water pressure.

 Who would’ve thought the towering tree in the garden caused your slow-draining sinks?
 When discussing plumbing disruptions, we usually envision clogged pipes, corrosion, and dirt build-up.

 So, while we scratch our heads figuring out the source of the disruption, the trees will continue to expand their roots and further widen the damaged area in no specific direction.
-They’ll damage the pipelines and you might need a tree root removal.
+They’ll damage the pipelines, and you might need a tree root removal.

 But trees aren’t your main antagonists.
 Your pipes might have prior cracks or leaks that attract tree roots as they wriggle inside to seek water and nutrients to grow.
-Even the tiniest junction can cause significant problems, as the roots can aggressively invade the pipes and sewer system.
+Even the tiniest junction can cause significant problems, as the roots can invade the pipes and sewer system aggressively.

 Early detection, so it can be removed professionally, can prevent further damage.
-Keep reading to know some tell-tale signs of a tree root invasion in the plumbing system.
+Keep reading to know some tell-tale warning signs of a tree root invasion in the plumbing system.
 Let’s figure out if unwanted movement from your suspected trees and plants in the foundation walls and septic lines is causing your clogged drains.

 Tree roots do not get entangled in your pipes overnight.
-It is a slow process that takes quite some time to show results.
-So, watch out for some initial and the most common signs that can help you detect a blockage in your pipes or drains at the earliest and prevent sudden disruptions.
+Invasive root damage is a slow process that takes quite some time to show results.
+So, watch out for some initial and the most common signs that can help you detect invasive roots and a blockage in your pipes or drains at the earliest and prevent sudden disruptions.

-If cleaning your drains and chugging chemicals down the tub isn’t helping the water drain seamlessly, remember to contact a plumber.
+Remember to contact a plumber if cleaning your drains and chugging chemicals down the tub isn’t helping the water drain seamlessly.
 Have them check for the overgrowth of tree roots and invasive root issues.
 Dirty water and slow emptying drains also pose a health hazard in the long run.

-It is an early sign of pipe blockage if you hear a continuous, loud gurgling sound from your toilets or sinks.
+It is an early sign of sewer pipe blockage if you hear a continuous, loud gurgling sound from your toilets or sinks.
 Now, this isn’t the familiar sound of water going down the flush – it is louder and lasts longer.
-It sounds like water is struggling to rush through the pipes but is obstructed by an object.
+It sounds like an object is struggling to rush through the pipes but is obstructed.

 If the problem persists, it is likely due to a tree root invasion.

-This is because the tree roots block water flow.
-They trap the waste that flows down your drains, thereby releasing an odour.
+This is because the tree roots, especially the larger roots, block water flow.
+They trap the waste that flows down your drains, releasing an odour.
 The smell is often described as resembling a sulphurous stench or a rotten egg’s smell.

-If you have been patting your back and taking pride in the yard-grown trees that are looking healthier, bushier, and greener, with the roots bigger and causing an uneven surface in some areas— we’ve some bad news.
-Unfortunately, the rapid growth might not be due to your efforts but because of a tree root invasion.
+If you have been patting your back and taking pride in the yard-grown trees that look healthier, bushier, and greener, with the roots bigger and causing an uneven surface in some areas— we’ve some bad news.
+Unfortunately, the rapid growth might not be due to your efforts but a tree root invasion.
 The roots must have found a supply for their water uptake.
 And as the roots grow healthier, your plumbing system is being damaged.

 That’s right!
 So, if your trees look more luscious than usual, it’s a cause for alarm.
-Perhaps it means that they are enjoying an endless supply of nutrients and water from different sources.
+Perhaps it means they enjoy an endless supply of nutrients and water from different sources.
 And the surest way to detect this is to hire an expert.

-Professionals can inspect, identify, and evident tree roots from the plumbing system to allow trees to grow at a natural pace.
-This helps to keep them from interfering in your house’s plumbing system.
+Professionals can inspect, identify, and evidence tree roots from the plumbing system to allow trees to grow naturally.
+This helps to keep them from interfering with your house’s plumbing system.

 We’ve saved the most unpleasant sign for the last.
 If your toilet backs up despite multiple flushes or the toilet paper doesn’t go down the pipe, there’s likely to be a blockage.

-When tree roots penetrate and block the sewer lines, it becomes difficult for toilet paper and other debris to pass through.
+When most tree roots grow deep and block the sewer lines, it becomes difficult for toilet paper and other debris to pass through.
 They get entangled in the roots and block the pipe, interrupting the smooth water flow.

 This is also why you often hear gurgling noises when you flush the toilet and see water pooling into the sink.
 The water is struggling to get down the drain.
 Remember to contact a plumber as soon as you notice the toilet backing up since the issue might worsen over time.
 If you don’t act on it fast, you’ll quickly be in a very messy situation – quite literally.

 When tree roots enter the pipes and prevent water flow, it increases the chances of a burst pipe.
 When pipes burst, they start leaking water into the surrounding soil, as the water has no other place to go.
 These leaks saturate the surrounding soil over time and result in soft spots in the yard.

-So, if you notice soft, saturated areas in the soil that cave in and lead to the formation of sinkholes, it is a sure-shot sign of a tree root invasion.
-This problem doesn’t show up immediately, and by the time it does, your pipes are already damaged beyond repair.
+So, if you notice soft, saturated areas in the soil surface that cave in and lead to the formation of sinkholes, it is a sure-shot sign of a tree root invasion.
+The tree root spread problem doesn’t show up immediately, and your pipes are already damaged beyond repair by the time it does.

-Hence, we recommend calling a plumber to resolve the issue and watch for its recurrence.
+Hence, we recommend calling a plumber to resolve the serious issue and watch for its recurrence.

 While invasive tree roots are highly inconvenient for your plumbing system, their overgrowth is entirely avoidable.
 Regular maintenance and certain plumbing fixtures can go a long way in keeping your sewer line root-free.
 Of course, stay away from large trees, and if you notice the tell tale signs of roots growing, contact plumbing experts for professional help.

 So, here are some tips that’ll come in handy if you wish to avoid plumbing intrusion by aggressive and invasive tree roots:

-You may consider installing root barriers around a tree to prevent its roots from growing out.
+You may consider installing root barriers around a tree to prevent its roots from growing.
 Ideally, 30 to 40 inches deep root barriers allow plants to co-exist.
 These can also block the sources from running far and wide and infiltrating your pipelines.
 You can also use root killer.
 However, we suggest contacting a gardening professional before doing so.

-You must keep your pipes clean and carry out regular maintenance services.
+You must keep your drain pipes clean and carry out regular maintenance services.
 These include preparing the pipelines for winter, ensuring the absence of clogs, and inspecting the plumbing with a camera.
-For the latter, you might have to call a professional plumber who has the necessary tools for the task.
+For the latter, you might have to call a professional plumber with the necessary tools for the task.

 Routine maintenance allows early detection of any anomaly in the plumbing system.
 And you can seek immediate solutions instead of letting the problem aggravate.

-Hydro-jetting is a non-invasive plumbing process that can keep your sewer lines free of clogs via power washing.
-It is an effective way to chop away tree roots that have invaded your plumbing system.
+Hydro-jetting is a non-invasive plumbing process that can keep your sewer line free of clogs via power washing.
+It is an effective way to chop away a tree’s root system that has invaded your plumbing system.

 But this can only be done by a professional who will first inspect your pipelines for tree root invasion and remove any tree roots growing in or around your drain lines.

-We hope our guide has given you the required expertise to detect tree root invasion in your plumbing.
+We hope our guide has given you the expertise to detect tree root invasion in your plumbing.
 Knowing all the signs of tree roots, you’ll be able to prevent more potential damage and stop the invasive damage by invading tree roots in your drainage holes early on.

 Avoid tampering with your plumbing system or endlessly digging or chopping the tree roots and extending the work areas.
 You might only create more problems and other issues instead of solving the current one.

 If you notice any signs of blockage in the home’s plumbing system or suspect tree roots in nearby drains, get in touch with a professional plumber to save your home and business from further damage.
-They can use drain cameras and advanced tools and techniques like stump grinding to deal with the issue at hand.
+They can use drain cameras and advanced tools and techniques like stump grinding to deal with the issue.

 That’s all for today.
 Until next time, good luck with your tree root problem.